abdirahodan/hugo-website/content/blog/_index.md

 ---
 title: Blog
 description: |
   A blog about data science.
-I mainly blog about combination of economics & data.
+I mainly blog about #rstats and teaching.
+I have more websites than blog posts.
 author: "Hodan Abdirahman"
 show_post_thumbnail: true
 thumbnail_left: false